The Endomorph Diet

 Bear in mind that you’re not actually fooling your body.
 Nor should you have the mindset of working against your body.
 Instead, we’re working with our body’s natural mechanisms to prevent metabolic damage and hunger.

-On the endomorph meal plan, you should break the low calorie cycle with a weekly high calorie day.
+On the endomorph diet, you should break the low calorie cycle with a weekly high calorie day.
 Also called a refeed day.

 By intentionally increasing calories you signal to your body that it is not in a prolonged calorie drought.